code-423n4/2022-09-party-findings/data/sryysryy-G.md

 &nbsp;

 ##  COMPARISONS: != IS MORE EFFICIENT THAN > IN REQUIRE
+When dealing with unsigned integer types, comparisons with != 0 are cheaper then with > 0.
+This change saves 6 gas per instance
+*There are 2 instances of this issue*
 ```solidity
 contracts/crowdfund/Crowdfund.sol::144 => if (initialBalance > 0) {
 contracts/crowdfund/Crowdfund.sol::471 => if (votingPower > 0) {